Do you want more organic search traffic to your site? I’m willing to bet the answer is yes – we all do!

 Of course, any content you put your name and brand on must be high quality content and published on a reputable, authoritative site.
-Otherwise you’re defeating your own purpose.
+Otherwise you’re defeating your own purpose in search engine optimization.

-Content that’s published on “spammy” sites with a link back to your site suggests to Google that your site is spammy, too.
+Content that’s published on “spammy” sites with a link back to your site suggests to Google search results that your site is spammy, too.

 A well-thought-out and written content marketing plan helps you avoid getting tripped up in the mad rush to publish more content.
-It puts you in the driver’s seat, so you can focus on generating leads and increasing your conversion rate.
+It puts you in the driver’s seat of search engine optimization, so you can focus on generating leads and increasing your conversion rate.

 Creating a written content strategy doesn’t have to be complex or difficult.
 Simply follow a framework: